-We’re excited to offer Emerald Zoysia grass sod, in addition to our Palisades Zoysia grass.
 Our Zoysia varieties are adapted to the climate in the Texas Gulf Coast because they’re grown at our farm in Bay City.
-Houston Grass South Owner Michael Romine describes our Emerald Zoysia grass in this video.
+Houston Grass Owner Michael Romine describes our Emerald Zoysia grass in this video.
 Call our office for more information at 281-431-7441 today.

-Emerald Zoysia grass is often used on the edges of fairways because it has more shade tolerance than the Bermudagrass that golf courses usually use in the centers of fairways.
+Emerald Zoysia grass is often used on the edges of fairways because it has more shade tolerance than the Bermudagrass.
+Golf courses usually use Bermuda grass in the centers of fairways.
 Trees sometimes edge the fairways and the Emerald Zoysia tolerates the shade of those trees.

 Emerald Zoysia also has the fine-bladed texture of the Bermudagrasses.
 It also has a beautiful dark green color so it improves the look of the fairways and the golf courses in general.
 It can improve the look of your project area too!